mdb/dind-ansible-molecule/README.md

 Use cases:

 * you don't wanna install Python, Ansible, Molecule, etc. in local development and would prefer a containerized development environment
-* you need a container image that supports Docker-in-Docker for executing `molecule test` in CI, such as within a [Concourse task](https://concourse-ci.org/tasks.html)
+* you need a container image that supports Docker-in-Docker for executing `molecule test` in CI

 [Testing Ansible Roles With Docker-in-Docker](http://www.mikeball.info/blog/testing-ansible-roles-with-docker-in-docker/) offers a bit more context.